SC: When did you decide you wanted

 thought -- "there is no way I'll finish a 300 page book" or "my writing is off", I would just go to those portions of my manuscript that I thought were well-written and I would re-read those passages!

-That really encouraged me to keep at it!
 Finally, once the book is done, I’ve learned the hard way that you can’t

 share your dream of writing with just anybody, instead share your dream with only people who will help you nurture it.